myathk/traffic-weather-app/README.md

 ### `npm run start`

+Run the command above in another terminal.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Design Considerations

+Additional notes can be found under design.txt file